h1376h/MLCourse/ML_Obsidian_Vault/Lectures/4/Quiz/L4_6_Quiz.md

 #### Task
 1. [🔍] How does the multi-class perceptron differ from the binary perceptron?
 Explain in one sentence
-2. [🔍] If we have K classes and d features, how many weight vectors and parameters do we need to learn?
+2. [🔍] If we have $K$ classes and $d$ features, how many weight vectors and parameters do we need to learn?
-3. [📚] For a 3-class problem with 2 features, if the weight vectors are:
+3. [📚] For a $3$-class problem with $2$ features, if the weight vectors are:
    - $w_1 = [1, 2]^T$
    - $w_2 = [3, -1]^T$
    - $w_3 = [0, 1]^T$

    which class would be predicted for a new point $x = [2, 2]^T$?

-4. [📚] If the true label for this point is class 1, write the update rule for the multi-class perceptron (which weight vectors would be updated and how)
+4. [📚] If the true label for this point is class $1$, write the update rule for the multi-class perceptron (which weight vectors would be updated and how)

 For a detailed explanation of this problem, including step-by-step solutions and key insights, see [Question 5: Multi-class Perceptron](L4_6_5_explanation.md).